hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

     keep it simple for now and just ensure that 1st shutdown call leads to a proper Sent result.

+* specify strings flexibly in cfgfc files, when defining fuzzers.
+As needed one could

+  * use hex strings to intermix text and binary data,

+  * use double quoted string to allow white spaces at either end of the string

 TODO
 ||||||